-- 11. The 'Office of the Police and Crime Commissioner' (OPCC) when used as a generic term shall refer to the PCC, PCC Chief Executive, PCC CFO, and staff under his/her direction. - 12.
-The 'Constabulary' shall refer to the CC, CC CFO, police officers, the special constabulary, and police staff under his/her direction. - 13.
-Within these Regulations, most of the references have been made to the responsibilities of the CC CFO. since most of the responsibility for day to day financial management is delegated to the CC CFO on behalf of the CC.
-Where responsibility for day to day financial management has not been delegated to the CC CFO and is vested with the PCC Chief Executive or PCC CFO, the duties, rights and powers as detailed for the CC CFO shall apply equally to the PCC Chief Executive or PCC CFO. - 14.
+- 10. The 'Office of the Police and Crime Commissioner' (OPCC) when used as a generic term shall refer to the PCC, PCC Chief Executive, PCC CFO, and staff under his/her direction. - 11.
+The 'Constabulary' shall refer to the CC, CC CFO, police officers, the special constabulary, and police staff under his/her direction. - 12.
 The terms CC, CC CFO, PCC, PCC Chief Executive and PCC CFO include any member of staff, contractors or agents to whom particular responsibilities may be delegated.
-However, the level of such delegated responsibility must be evidenced clearly, made to an appropriate level, and the member of staff given sufficient authority, training and resources to undertake the duty in hand.
+However, the level of such delegated responsibility must be evidenced clearly, made to an appropriate level and the member of staff given sufficient authority, training and resources to undertake the duty in hand.